ivpusic/react-native-image-crop-picker/README.md

 #### Step 1:

-In Xcode open Info.plist and add string key `NSPhotoLibraryUsageDescription` with value that describes why do you need access to user photos.
+In Xcode open Info.plist and add string key `NSPhotoLibraryUsageDescription` with value that describes why you need access to user photos.
 More info here https://forums.developer.apple.com/thread/62229.
 Depending on what features you use, you also may need `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys.

 #### Step 2: